menu icon

 How do I store spelt banana bread?

 After allowing it to cool completely, store this banana bread in an airtight container in a cool, dry place (such as on your kitchen counter) for up to a three days, then transfer it to the fridge for up to a week.
-I suggest moving it to the fridge because it is such a moist bread and can mold if it gets warm left in an airtight container.
+I suggest moving it to the fridge because it is such a moist bread.
 To warm it up slightly, pop your slice in the microwave for 10-15 seconds and enjoy!

 More Wholesome & Cozy Baking Recipes